bruce-hill/tomo/docs/text.md

 **Parameters:**

 - `text`: The text in which to perform replacements.
-- `replacements`: A table mapping from patterns to the replacement text associated with that pattern.
+- `replacements`: A table mapping from [pattern](patterns.md) to the replacement text associated with that pattern.
 - `backref`: If non-empty, the replacement text will have occurrences of this pattern followed by a number replaced with the corresponding backreference.
   By default, the backreference pattern is a single backslash, so